KnowageLabs/Knowage-Documentation/functionalities-guide/OLAP/ka_user_OLAP.rst

 Hiding/showing spans
 ~~~~~~~~~~~~~~~~~~~~

-   To hide or show spans the user should click on show/hide spans button
-   in the side bar.
-The result will be visible in pivot table as in
+To hide or show spans the user should click on show/hide spans button in the side bar.
+The result will be visible in pivot table as in Figure 7.40.
-   Figure 7.40.

-   Showing properties

    |image174|